Marianne-Agnès Falques

 Marianne-Agnès Falques, also known as Marianne Fauques, was a French author of romance novels and other topical writings, including the History of Madame the Marquise de Pompadour.

 Biography

 A study of the life of Marianne Falques reveals several conflicts.

-She was born in Avignon, France in about 1720 (although some sources say 1721 or 1732).
+She was born in Lyon, France in about 1720 (although some sources say 1721 or 1732).
 She may have been the daughter of the painter Paul Pillement (b.
 1694 Lyon), and Anne Astier who were married in Lyon in 1727.

 Nicknamed "The Vaucluse," she was a woman of letters who wrote in English and French in the 18th century; during her lifetime her works were mostly translated into English and German.

 Her pseudonyms were many, including: Marianne-Agnès Pillement Falques, Mademoiselle de Fauques, Madame Fauques de Vaucluse, Mademoiselle de **, Mademoiselle Fauque.
 (The Virtual Identity File lists many different versions of her name that have appeared on her printed publications.)

 Early years

 Falques became a nun; reportedly, her family had sent her there for financial reasons, but after ten years of religious life, she was able to have her religious vows annulled and she left the convent.
 Some sources say she tried to return to her family but was rejected.
 Most agree that she moved to Paris to begin her writing career.